forestdb/forestdb.org/models/2025-problang-comparison-class.md

 ~~~~

 This model turns on the idea of superordinate and subordinate comparison classes.
 We have defined priors about these subordinate classes (**subParams**), but now let's create a uniform prior over these classes.

+The **classPrior** function merely creates a 50/50 distribution of both comparison classes that the model can draw upon.

 ~~~~
 var classPrior = Infer({